 Challenge number Detail of challenge 1 Speech, language and communication - on entry to reception many of our pupils have poor spoken language skills.
-This has been exacerbated through COVID lockdown as many did not access FS1 provision.
+This has been exacerbated as through COVID lockdown and the continued impact on many families'mental health and wellbeing, many did not access FS1 provision.
 An increasing number of our pupils who join the school in KS2 speak English as an additional language and require extra support to ensure they can access the curriculum.
-2 Gaps in reading - COVID lockdown over 18 months impacted on two academic years and therefore children missed key skill acquisition.
-This is particularly evident in Year 1 and Year 2.
+2 Gaps in reading - COVID lockdown and the continued impact on many families' mental health and wellbeing, has impacted negatively on children acquiring key skills.
+This is particularly evident across school.
 Highly focused CPD and the consistent use of a forensic approach to teaching reading will ensure quality first teaching will address gaps.
-The introduction of 'Little Wandle - Letters and Sounds Revised' a systematic synthetic phonics programme (SSP) will provide a complete teaching programme meeting all the expectations of the National Curriculum 3 Gaps in writing - COVID lockdown over 18 months impacted on two academic years and therefore children missed key skill acquisition.
+The use of 'Little Wandle - Letters and Sounds Revised' a systematic synthetic phonics programme (SSP) will provide a complete teaching programme meeting all the expectations of the National Curriculum, including focused interventions.
+School will continue to invest in high quality texts to ensure the curriculum is text rich.
+3 Gaps in writing - COVID lockdown and the continued impact on many families' mental health and wellbeing, has impacted negatively on children acquiring key skills.
 In KS2 children have missed opportunities to develop the skills of improving and editing longer pieces of writing, which was difficult for parents to support through home learning.
 Highly focused CPD using the phased approach to teaching writing and the support of 'Opening Doors' high quality model texts will ensure gaps are closed through quality first teaching.
 4 Gaps in maths - COVID lockdown over 18 months impacted on two academic years and therefore children missed key skill acquisition.
-This is particularly evident in Year 1 and Year 2.
-A deeper understanding of number has not been developed with all children and the use a mastery approach, through our engagement with 'White Rose Maths Mastery
+A deeper understanding of number has not been developed with all children and the use a mastery approach, through our engagement with 'White Rose Maths Mastery Project' and the use of targeted subitising interventions will help to secure this.
+5 Access to wider opportunities - many of our parents struggle financially to provide resources and opportunities to attend trips and visits.
+The cost of living crisis means that families are experiencing an increased financial struggle, and we will therefore provide resources so that no child misses out.

-Project' and the use of targeted subitising interventions will help to secure this.
-5 Access to wider opportunities - some parents struggle financially to provide resources and opportunities to attend trips and visits.
-The COVID crisis has meant that some families may be experiencing an increased financial struggle and we will therefore provide resources so that no child misses out.
-6 Social, emotional and mental health - discussions with pupils and families evidences the negative impact that COVID and ensuing lockdowns have had on their mental health.
-Key members of the inclusion team will offer support through interventions such as Thrive and collaborative crossagency work.
+6 Social, emotional and mental health - discussions with pupils and families evidences that mental health issues have been exacerbated by COVID and the cost of living crisis.
+Key members of the inclusion team will offer support through interventions such as Thrive and collaborative cross-agency work.
 Spaces for quiet reflection will be developed around school.
 7 Attendance and punctuality - school attendance data shows that the attendance of PP children is lower than that of non-disadvantaged pupils.
 This is particularly noticeable with persistent absence.
 The inclusion team will support families to ensure attendance improves through meetings, regular phone calls, home visits, cluster support and 97%+ awards and prizes.